Anmol-Sharma/URL_CLASSIFICATION_SYSTEM/README.md

 For this given system we are using two sources to collect our data,namely:

 ####  Dmoz Open Directory
-We are using the [Dmoz Open Directory] (https://www.dmoz.org/) to collect URLs of Benign Websites of different types.
+We are using the [Dmoz Open Directory](https://www.dmoz.org/) to collect URLs of Benign Websites of different types.

 ####  Phishtank.com
-For the malicious URLs we are collecting data from [Phishtank] (https://www.phishtank.com/).
+For the malicious URLs we are collecting data from [Phishtank](https://www.phishtank.com/).

 ## Files and Information Related to them